stackevo/spudreq/draft-trammell-spud-req.md

 trivial forging by malicious devices along the path, it is necessary to be able to authenticate the originator of that information.
-We presume that the authentication of endpoints is a generally desirable property, and to be handled by the overlying transport; in this case, SPUD may be able borrow that authentication to protect the integrity of endpoint-originated information.
+We presume that the authentication of endpoints is a generally desirable property, and to be handled by the superstrate; in this case, SPUD may be able borrow that authentication to protect the integrity of endpoint-originated information.

 However, in the Internet, it is not in the general case possible for the